COVID-19 IMPACT INFORMATION AND TEMPORARY BUILDING CLOSURE

 - Use a distant wave, or similar, to greet friends and other visitors; refrain from hugs and handshakes.

-If you or a family member has recently traveled for Spring Break or otherwise, or been in contact with someone known to have COVID-19, the CDC recommends that you self-monitor for symptoms and fever for 14 days upon return and self-isolate by staying home.
+If you or a family member has recently traveled, or been in contact with someone known to have COVID-19, the CDC recommends that you self-monitor for symptoms and fever for 14 days upon return and self-isolate by staying home.
 We echo this by asking that you reschedule any visit to the Nature Center for a later time if you fall into this category or are experiencing any signs of illness.

 This is not a decision we have taken lightly.
 Our staff and board of trustees are dedicated to taking a proactive approach and helping control the spread of this illness with any and all precautions needed to do so.
 Much of our staff will be working from home, and I am grateful for their dedication and flexibility as we continue with the many ongoing operational and capital projects to enhance visitor experiences and connections to nature.